RobinMeis/TikSnatch/README.md

 ### 🐳 Docker

-TikSnatch is also available as a Docker container, which is ideal for running it in the background, in a containerized environment, or scheduled via cron/Kubernetes.
+TikSnatch is also available as a Docker image, which is ideal for running it in a containerized environment.

 #### 🧪 Basic example